What is the Labor Market?

 - Identifying the various labor markets for a given type of position.
 It involves looking at the appropriate labor market based on a specific position.

 - Determining market trends.
-The step answers questions as to how other organizations are compensating their workers, including their pay practices.
+This step answers questions as to how other organizations are compensating their workers, including their pay practices.

 - Adjusting salary packages or structure of positions.
 After checking the salary rates of other organizations and finding out if there is any need for adjustments, the department then makes recommendations for such adjustments and restructuring of positions in the company.

 - Making consultations with management.
-The process involves sitting down with management to determine their workforce needs.
+This process involves sitting down with management to determine their workforce needs.

 What is Labor Market Information (LMI)?